 (c) Incomplete applications.
 Incomplete applications will not be considered for funding.
 However, incomplete applications may be returned, and may be resubmitted, if time permits.

 (d) Providing data.
 Data furnished by grant applicants will be used to determine eligibility for the VPA-HIP benefits.
 Furnishing the data is voluntary; however, the failure to provide data could result in program benefits being withheld or denied.

 (e) Required forms.
 The following forms must be completed, signed, and submitted as part of the application; other forms may be required, as specified in the applicable RFA:

 (f) Application.
 Each application must contain the following elements; additional required elements may be specified in the applicable RFA:

 (2) Table of contents;

 (i) Activities.
 Provide a summary of the application that briefly describes activities proposed to be funded under the grant.

 (ii) Objectives, funding, performance, and other resources.
-Include objectives and tasks to be accomplished, the amount of funding requested, how the work will be performed, whether organizational staff, consultants or contractors will be used, and whether other resources will be used;
+Include objectives and tasks to be accomplished, the amount of funding requested, how the Start Printed Page 39141work will be performed, whether organizational staff, consultants or contractors will be used, and whether other resources will be used;

 (4) Eligibility certification that certifies that the applicant is a State or tribal government and the individual submitting the application is acting in a representative capacity on behalf of the State or tribal government;